-Departmental awards are granted to students pursuing research degrees.
+Departmental awards and tuition waivers are granted to students pursuing research degrees.
 They are designed to provide some financial assistance to our students.
-Departmental awards are funded directly by the Faculty and are one of its budgeted items.
-Bestowing these awards are wholly the Faculty's decision, but the criteria that a student must satisfy are that they must:
+A departmental award includes a tuition waiver and monthly stipend.
+Tuition waivers do not include the payment of a stipend.
+Awards and waivers are funded directly by the Faculty and are one of its budgeted items.
+Bestowing these awards and waivers are wholly the Faculty's decision, but the criteria that a student must satisfy are that they must:

-- be registered as full time and be in good financial standing - be registered in a research programme i.e., either an MPhil or PhD programme - not have exceeded the expected time frame for completion of their programme.
-For a full-time MPhil student, this time frame is three (3) years, and for a full-time PhD student, five (5) years
+- a) be registered as full-time and be in good financial standing; - b) be registered in a research programme i.e., either an MPhil or PhD programme; - c) not have exceeded the expected time frame for completion of their programme.
+For a full-time MPhil student this time frame is two (2) years, and for a full-time PhD student, three (3) years.

-If granted the award, a student will then be expected to complete twelve (12) hours of duties assigned to them by the department in which their programme of registration resides.
-Typical examples of such duties are field and/or laboratory demonstrations.
+If granted an award, a student will then be expected to complete twelve (12) hours per week of duties assigned to them by the department in which their programme of registration resides.
+A typical example of such duties is field and/or laboratory demonstrations.